By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There is a time in school when being popular and with the in-crowd matters.
 The life lesson we mostly learn is that who is in and why can change in an instant.

 That popular person in the senior class in high school may be not so popular three months later when you start college.
 The in musical group or politician may be out tomorrow.
 Popularity is a lot about others.
 Those who stay at the top over the long haul work really hard at what they do.
 They have talent but talent is hugely about how many hours you practice what you do.
 Talents grow with use.

 Feelings will change.

 Feelings can and should change.
 This is a real life.
 Some days are better than others.
 Do not think that the way you feel now will be the way you will feel some other time.
-We used to think of childhood as the happy time, free of responsibilities, and then as an adult you had to struggle.
+We used to think of childhood as a happy time, free of responsibilities, and then as an adult, you had to struggle.
 Nowadays that is upside down.
-Many kids struggle with anxiety, depression or loneliness.
+Many kids struggle with anxiety, depression, or loneliness.
 Then when we get to be older life is happier.
 Not because you have everything, may elderly have much less than before, but you just start to appreciate what you have and don’t care so much what others think.

 There will be life after children.